weikailin/cs6222/README.md

 Also, Probability (APMA 3100) is good-to-have.

 This course requires DMT2 (CS3120) because it heavily relies on the concepts such as reductions, decision problems, NP-complete and computation models like Turing machines, and some ideas from complexity.
 The concepts are covered in DMT2 (and sometimes partly in DSA2, CS3100).
 Because they are required in both BSCS and BACS, they are used directly as preliminary knowledge in the course.
+Also, reading and writing formal math proofs is necessary.

 Classroom
 ---------